Getting Started With Your Online Broker

 Commissions are only one of the costs associated with a trade.
 But they are important and should be one of the determining factors in deciding which broker to use.

 In addition to commissions, there are a variety of fees that will add to the cost of the trade.
 These will include exchange fees, regulatory fees, transaction fees (on sell orders) and clearing fees.
-These fees can add a minimum of $0.33 to a one-contract order and $1.61 to a five-contract trade.
 They can be higher at some brokers, and other fees can be added, such as confirmation fees and processing fees.

 Trading options can be lucrative.
 But it’s important to know the ins and outs of your brokerage’s platform before you begin trading.
 Also, pay attention to costs – it’s a crucial part of successful trading.
 Using a lower-cost broker and limit/stop orders is an easy way to reduce costs.